rehansaleh/iPriceGroup-Assessment/README.md

 ## Run the test cases

-- Enter `npm run test` in the command prompot to run the test cases
+- Enter `npm run test` in the command prompt to run the test cases